-On waking at night do not turn on any lights – use the SleepSpec Spotlight or similar torch with orange or red light to navigate your way.
+Upon waking at night, do not turn on any lights – use the SleepSpec Spotlight, or similar torch, with orange or red light to navigate your way.

 The SleepSpec should be worn for a minimum of two hours before bedtime.

-No significant side effects have been reported however this varies from person to person.
-Some people take a little while to get used to them, and some may possibly feel a little odd to start with.
-Should you be battling to adjust to wearing the SleepSpec, it is best to build up wearing time – so start with 30 min and increase by 10/20 min each day.
+No significant side effects have been reported; however, this varies from person to person.
+Some people take a little while to get used to them and some may possibly feel it a little odd to start with.
+Should you be battling to adjust to wearing the SleepSpec, it is best to build up wearing-time – so start with 30 min and increase by 10/20 min each day.

-The SleepSpec offer a model that can accommodate an optical insert which takes prescription lenses.
+The SleepSpec product range offers a model that can accommodate an optical insert that takes prescription lenses.
 These lenses can be made by your regular optometrist.
-If they fit, you can also simply wear the standard SleepSpecs over normal glasses.
+If they fit, you can also simply wear the standard SleepSpec Shades over normal glasses.

 Yes.
 SleepSpec are highly beneficial for children as they are high users of electronic devices.
 Depending on the age of the child there are SleepSpec Shades for Kids.

 You should feel the effect of the SleepSpec almost immediately.
-Initially you may just feel a bit calmer and more relaxed but the real benefit is cumulative so it is best to use the SleepSpecs regularly to experience the full effect of them.
+Initially you may just feel a bit calmer and more relaxed; but, the real benefit is cumulative, so it is best to use your SleepSpec regularly, in order to experience its full effect.